 Bramham also simplistically equates higher taxes with better government services.
-While that assertion is unsupported by the evidence, it also underestimates how special interest groups often capture higher taxes for their own benefit.
-For example, in British Columbia, government worker wages are, on average, 6.7 per cent higher than wages of comparahigher than wages of comparable private sector workers (after accounting for education, length of time in the workforce, type of job and other relevant factors).
+While that assertion is unsupported by the evidence, it also under-estimates how special interest groups often capture higher taxes for their benefit.

+For example, in British Columbia, government worker wages are, on average, 6.7 per cent higher than wages of comparable private sector workers (after accounting for education, length of time in the workforce, type of job, and other relevant factors).

 That wage premium, which does not include the more generous non-wage benefits (pensions, earlier retirement, job security) that the government sector also likely enjoys, means less tax money is available for transit, health care and education.

-You can point out that governments and taxes are necessary - taxes are the price we pay for civilization, as the cliche goes civilization, as the chehe goes-without making the simplis-tic error that ever-higher taxes equals evermore civilization.
+You can point out that governments and taxes are necessary - taxes are the price we pay for civilization, as the cliche goes, without making the simplistic error that ever-higher taxes equals evermore civilization.
 Taxes don't always buy more services; they often buy more costly government.
+The two are not the same.

-The two are not the debate in B.C.
-Fraser Institute researchers played a prominent role in noting the benefits of the now-defunct tax relative to the PST-GST system it replaced.
+The mix of taxes is also important.
+All taxes are not equal since some impose much greater economic damage than others.
+Consider the now infamous HST debate in B.C.
+Fraser Institute researchers played a prominent role in noting the benefits of the now-defunct tax relative to the PST/GST system it replaced.
 Anti-tax zealots certainly would not have taken such a position.
-In fact, voters in the upcoming plebiscite, which proposes a regional PST hike to fund transit expansion, should understand the economic problems associated with this particular type of tax, which discourages investment and job creation.

-The mix of taxes is also imporant.
-All taxes are not equal since some impose much greater eco-nomic damage than others.
-Con-sider the now infamous HST debate in B.C.
-Fraser Institute tax, which discourages invest-ment and job creation.